airbytehq/terraform-provider-airbyte/docs/resources/destination_weaviate.md

 Required:

-- `language` (String) must be one of ["cpp", "go", "java", "js", "php", "proto", "python", "rst", "ruby", "rust", "scala", "swift", "markdown", "latex", "html", "sol"]
+- `language` (String) Split code in suitable places based on the programming language. must be one of ["cpp", "go", "java", "js", "php", "proto", "python", "rst", "ruby", "rust", "scala", "swift", "markdown", "latex", "html", "sol"]
-Split code in suitable places based on the programming language

 <a id="nestedatt--configuration--processing--text_splitter--by_separator"></a>